zjxdiu/New-tab-z/README.md

 	- Each shortcut has 4 props: Name, URL, Icon URL, and position index.
 	- The index number is basically a priority value, which determines where this shortcut will be.
 Smaller index means "in front" of others.
 Index starts from 1 (may be changed later), and shorcuts with same index is allowed.
 3. Dark mode: Follow system by default, or set it to bright or dark theme as you want.
-4. Shortcut style: Change the background color and transparency for icons.
+4. Shortcut style: Change the background color & transparency, and rounding value for icons.
 Also affects settings button.
 5. Multilingual and easy i18n: Supports en-US and zh-CN for now, but it's easy to add more translation.
 6. Wallpaper: None by default, but supports Bing daily wallpaper, load from URL, or upload an image.
 7. Data management: Export or import all data.
 Useful when changing browser or clearing storage.